 KPIs can be molded in HR’s image to help them assess and underline the information that visualizes a company’s health; retention and recruitment are two that we’ve become familiar with.
-However, the future of work requires HR eyes are set on progressive workplace perks and values and as we settle nicely into the start of 2020, our newest and trendiest KPIs for the industry are aligned with those core values.
+However, the future of work requires HR eyes are set on progressive workplace perks and values and as we settle nicely into the start of 2020, our newest and trendiest KPIs for predictive HR analytics are aligned with those core values.

 Gender pay discrepancy is a hot topic that requires an innovative solution.
 Using this KPI will do more than just visualize a pay gap in your company, but also track the success of a closed pay gap based on retention efforts.
 Through bob, this KPI can be calculated by comparing the average pay for men as a group to the average pay for women as a group.
 By visualizing the difference between average pay for men and women in your company, you can find an imbalance and where it needs to be rectified.

 When analyzing the gap you find, take a few things into account; look at how genders are dispersed through different job roles or identify the reasons a male employee is receiving more money than a female at his lateral level.
 The gender pay gap KPI is meant to catapult us into the new world of work where pay is equitable and fair, allowing HR to find their company’s gap so they know where and what questions to look into.